sdx-workshop/sdx-submissions/paper.md

 In music demixing, drums is conventionally treated as a single stem despite being an ensemble of percussive instruments in itself.
 At the same time, the availability of publicly-available datasets specifically tailored for drums demixing has been severely lacking.
-To address this gap, we present StemGMD, the first large-scale multi-kit audio dataset of isolated single-instrument drum stems.
+To address this gap, we present StemGMD[^1], the first large-scale multi-kit audio dataset of isolated single-instrument drum stems.
 Each audio clip in StemGMD is synthesized from MIDI recordings of expressive drums performances taken from Magenta's Groove Midi Dataset (GMD) using ten real-sounding sample libraries from Logic Pro X.
 Totaling over 1224 hours, StemGMD is the largest dataset of drums to date and the first to comprise isolated